JohnDoe-collab-stack/LogicDissoc/Readme.md

   ModE(Γ_ref ∪ S) = ModE(Γ_ref).
   ```

-The library attaches to each finite batch `S` a real number
+The library associates to each finite package `S` a real number

 ```text
 A*_Godel(S) ∈ ℝ